top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

-### For U de M students who have already submitted homework to the previus duckiefleet-2017 repo
+### For U de M students who have already submitted homework to the previous `duckiefleet-2017` repo

 These instructions assume that you are ok with losing the commit history from the first homework.
 If not, things get a little more complicated

 Fork and clone the new "homework" repository using the process above.
 Followed by:

     $ git clone git@github.com:![GIT_USERNAME]/exercises-fall2017.git

-Copy over your homework files from the duckiefleet-fall2017 repo into the exercises-fall2017 repo
+Copy over your homework files from the `duckiefleet-fall2017` repo into the `exercises-fall2017` repo.

-git rm your folder from duckiefleet-fall2017 and commit and push
+`git rm` your folder from `duckiefleet-fall2017` and commit and push.

-git add your folder to exercises-fall2017 and commit and push
+`git add` your folder to `exercises-fall2017` and commit and push.

 ## Git policy for project development {#git-policy-projects status=draft}